aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

         - Now wait until the docker image is saved locally and then run the following command to run a test on FMBench using the triton inference container

+1. Create local directory structure needed for `FMBench` and copy all publicly available dependencies from the AWS S3 bucket for `FMBench`.
+This is done by running the `copy_s3_content.sh` script available as part of the `FMBench` repo.
+Replace `/tmp` in the command below with a different path if you want to store the config files and the `FMBench` generated data in a different directory.

+    ```{.bash}
+    curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh -s -- /tmp
+    ```

+1. To download the model files from HuggingFace, create a `hf_token.txt` file in the `/tmp/fmbench-read/scripts/` directory containing the Hugging Face token you would like to use.
+In the command below replace the `hf_yourtokenstring` with your Hugging Face token.

+    ```{.bash}
+    echo hf_yourtokenstring > /tmp/fmbench-read/scripts/hf_token.txt
+    ```

+1. Run `FMBench` with a packaged or a custom config file. **_This step will also deploy the model on the EC2 instance_**.
+The `--write-bucket` parameter value is just a placeholder and an actual S3 bucket is not required.
+You could set the `--tmp-dir` flag to an EFA path instead of `/tmp` if using a shared path for storing config files and reports.

+    ```{.bash}
+    fmbench --config-file <tmp/path/to/be/added> --local-mode yes --write-bucket placeholder --tmp-dir /tmp > fmbench.log 2>&1
+    ```

+1. Open a new Terminal and and do a `tail` on `fmbench.log` to see a live log of the run.

+    ```{.bash}
+    tail -f fmbench.log
+    ```

+1. All metrics are stored in the `/tmp/fmbench-write` directory created automatically by the `fmbench` package.
+Once the run completes all files are copied locally in a `results-*` folder as usual.

 ## Benchmarking on an CPU instance type with AMD processors